 - Make the most of your skills

-When you're applying for a job, you need to think about what you can offer employers that will convince them that you’re the best candidate for the job.
-For example, if you speak a second language, this will be advantageous to a business that has a variety of international language involvements.
+When you're applying for a job, you need to think about what you can offer employers that will convince them that you’re their best choice.
+For example, if you speak a second language, this will be advantageous to a business that has international involvements.

 CVs contain lots of key details that reflect how you might see yourself doing the job.
 Let's assume you're a newbie.
 As a beginner, your CV should aim to show the reader that you are passionate about your chosen project and that you enjoy it.
 It's probably also the best way to show you're a capable candidate.
 However, you must be careful and think through what you actually want to say, because what you write will have a huge impact on the outcome.

 If you have taken time to study the job market and how to make your CV stand out from the crowd, you would already have a good idea what you want to say.
 Maybe you want to state your technical proficiency but be careful not to clutter your CV.
 A CV shows all the projects you have completed, how much you learned and other key facts.
 It also details specific skills that you could use in the future.

 The application should tell the "positive narrative", where the applicant lives a great life through great achievements and personal growth.
 The concept of the "positive narrative" is not universal, but is present in all fields.
 When writing your CV, be very specific.
 Don't write a short CV saying, "Hi, my name is Thomas, I am studying at University level.
 I am interested in modern art, future technologies, and the life sciences.
 I am looking for a career in art history".
 You need to provide more context.

 Think about your main professional objectives in your CV.
 If you want to succeed in art history or art history related fields, then your CV needs to say, "I am going to study art history at University level, hoping to achieve a graduate degree in art history."
 Always include your name, full contact information, age and role in the job application.
 If possible, link to your LinkedIn profile with a small paragraph at the bottom explaining why you are applying for that job.